 Prior to takin’ it outside, here are 3 key guidelines to consider.

-1) Outdoor Norms: The kids need to understand that outdoor learning does not mean recess.
+1) Outdoor Norms: Students need to understand that outdoor learning does not mean recess.
 Just as classroom rules/procedures have to be put in place at the beginning of the school year, outdoor norms must be set into motion as well.
 Facilitate a discussion and/or create a chart outlining the rules that will make outdoor learning successful.
-Here are some of the outdoor norms we follow in my class.
+Here are some of the outdoor norms we follow in my class:

 - We walk.

 2) Accountability Piece: How will you know that your students grasped the content?
 Be sure every outdoor activity has some sort of an accountability piece such as a chart, graph, illustration, diagram, graphic organizer, slate activity, etc. This will provide you with helpful assessment data and will make the students feel personally invested and responsible for their learning.